linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-2-sops-and-age.md

 # Encrypting and Decrypting Files
 Now you are ready to actually encrypt/decrypt values in your files.
 This is a good point to come up with a naming convention if you want to keep separate copies of the decrypted files, because you should make sure you add the decrypted version to .gitignore since the whole point of this is to make sure you don't commit plaintext secrets to a repo anywhere (public or private).

-- Encryption: `sops --encrypt secrets.yaml > secrets.encrypted.yaml` or `sops --encrypt talosconfig > talosconfig.encrypted`
+- Encryption: `sops --encrypt secrets.yaml > secrets.encrypted.yaml`
-- Decryption: `sops --decrypt secrets.encrypted.yaml > secrets.yaml` or `sops --decrypt talosconfig.encrypted > talosconfig`
+- Decryption: `sops --decrypt secrets.encrypted.yaml > secrets.yaml`

 # What about Sealed Secrets?
 Sealed Secrets are a Kubernetes specific solution to encrypting secrets.
-It's not exactly a replacement for SOPS because it can't be used for anything outside the Kubernetes cluster, and `talosconfig` is a perfect example.
+It's not exactly a replacement for SOPS because it can't be used for anything outside the Kubernetes cluster, and Talos `secrets.yaml` is a perfect example.

 Sealed Secrets on the other hand are great for other things that you would normally put a Secret in Kubernetes.
 You can lock down access to the easily read base64 encoded Secrets in the cluster, making sure users interact only with Sealed Secrets which are truly encrypted.
 Sealed Secrets actually create regular Secrets in the cluster, so you still need to be careful about who has access to Secret resources.